Sunday, January 3, 2021

 "The kicking team’s coach may reorganize his players – in other words he can set them up again into another legal defence.
 The receiving team must remain in the set-up chosen by their coach."

-Adapted: The PCs side can change into melee if desired before any reaction from the other side.
-They take all normal activity first like normally winning initiave.
+Adapted: The PC's side can charge into melee if desired before any reaction from the other side.
+They take all normal activity first as if they normally won initiave.
 Maybe everyone on that side can take a "move" action before normal round phases of a round.

 5 - High Kick: